 The key benefits of secure SDLC include:

-- Cost reduction: Incorporating security reviews early on in the SDLC can reduce the cost of managing and resolving security-related vulnerabilities.
+• Cost reduction: Incorporating code reviews early on in the SDLC can reduce the cost of managing and resolving security-related vulnerabilities.
 In other words, you save money by detecting and resolving issues as soon as they occur.

 Popular secure SDLC methodologies

-Secure SDLC methodologies fall into two categories: prescriptive and descriptive.
-The prescriptive approach tells the users what they should do and when.
+Secure SDLC methodologies fall into two categories of secure coding practices: prescriptive and descriptive.
+The prescriptive approach tells the user what they should do and when.
 “Descriptives,” on the other hand, are descriptions of the actions taken by other organizations.

 Microsoft Security Development Lifecycle

-The Microsoft Security Development Lifecycle (SDL) is a prescriptive approach that covers most security aspects and provides guidance to organizations on how to improve application security.
+The Microsoft Security Development Lifecycle (SDL) is a prescriptive approach that covers most security aspects and provides guidance to organizations on how to achieve more secure coding.
 It helps build software that is compliant with regulatory standards, while lowering costs.

 OWASP Software Assurance Maturity Model (SAMM)